Thoq-jar/sonis/README.md

 ## Setup
 > [!IMPORTANT]
 > [Go](https://go.dev/) must be installed on your system.
+> [Docker]("https://docker.com") is recommended but not required if you build using go toolchain

-1. Create a `music` directory in the root of the project.
+- Begin by creating a `music` directory in the root of the project.

+- With Docker (recommended):
+    - Start Sonis using `docker-compose up`

+- With Go toolchain
-2. Run `go build .` to build the server.
+    - Run `go build .` to build the server.
-3. Run `./sonis` to start the server.
+    - Run `./sonis` to start the server.

-4. Open `http://localhost:8080` in your browser.
+- Open `http://localhost:8080` in your browser.
-5. Select a track and enjoy!
+- Select a track and enjoy!

 ## License
 > © 2025 [Thoq](https://thoq.dev)